micaellobo/e-commerce-store/README.md

 # Technologies and Concepts Used

 - Java 17
-- Spring Boot with Maven
+- Spring Boot
+- Maven
 - PostgreSQL

 ### Architecture